patanjali/personal_webpage/content/publication/poster/paper5.md

   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = ""

-abstract = "The timing constrained discrete sizing technique (TC-DSP) is employed at all stages of the physical synthesis flow and has been studied extensively over the last 30 years.
-The ISPD gate sizing contests introduced industry standard benchmarks and library which motivated a lot of research in this area.
-However most of the solutions employed were either sensitivity driven or based on analytical methods that required incremental timing analysis after every iteration with both consuming a significant amount of time to perform the optimization.
-The key observations reported in this paper are i) there exists a good correlation between the slack distribution among gates in a given iteration and the order of gate replacements in subsequent iterations; and, ii) across the benchmark circuits there exists significant overlap in the number of sub-circuits that have similar structures.
-This paper exploits the above observations to propose MLTimer, an iterative algorithm that uses adaptive lazy timing analysis in conjunction with a Support Vector Machine (SVM) engine for solving the TC-DSP quickly and efficiently.
-We observe that for large benchmark circuits (≥ 200,000) our proposed solution reduces the leakage power by 3% and the running time by over 50% when compared to the best reported heuristic in the literature.
-This significant decrease in running time is very useful to the industry for achieving timing and power closures of large designs within a given deadline." authors = ["Patanjali SLPSK", "Prasanna Karthik", "Chester Rebeiro", "Kamakoti Veezhinathan"] date = "2018-06-01" image = "" image_preview = ""
+date = "2018-06-01"
+image = ""
+image_preview = ""